Having a home inspection can be stressful, but knowing the process may help you relax.

 What I don’t do:

-I am not issuing any “pass/fail” judgements (nor do I have the authority to do so).
+- I am not issuing any “pass/fail” judgments (nor do I have the authority to do so).

 What you can do to ensure a smooth inspection: